 - Reflect on art as a form of human expression and on its transformative power

-You can get in Quebec a print version of this activity free of charge* using the pre-reservation form.
+A print version of this activity is available free of charge* for Quebec teachers by filling out the pre-reservation form.
 You will receive:

 - Teaching guide (22 pages)